drthornt/arduino_projects/webserver_and_neopixel/README.md

 ## Onboard led

-With other arduino boards there is a simple "set high" = one led "on board that you can use to given an indication of what's going on on your arduino run time.
+With other arduino boards there is a simple "set high" = on led "on board that you can use to given an indication of what's going on on your arduino run time.

 With the ESP32-C3-DevKitC-02 the onboard led is infact a neopixel on pin 8 and with hand that as an option in the neopixel library setup.